Although airlines can’t influence how travel demands will change in the wake of the pandemic, they can pursue ways to emerge stronger than ever.

 Some airlines quickly went bankrupt.
 Flybe, Europe’s largest independent regional airline with 8 million passengers per year, collapsed in early March.
 In the United States, Trans States Airlines and Compass Airlines, which had operated regional flights for United and American Airlines, ceased their operations.

 The New Normal

 Amid this chaotic environment, it’s almost certain that the aviation industry will have changed by the time the COVID-19 pandemic is over.
 But what will it look like?
 Will customer behaviors change?
 Is the next wave of bankruptcies coming?
 What can we learn from previous crises?
 To assess the possibilities, we discussed future travel policies with senior executives from Germany, the United Kingdom, the United States, and Hong Kong.

 Face-to-face contacts have long been seen as vital to meaningful business interactions, relationship-building, and commercial success.
 Millions of businesspeople have boarded planes on a regular basis to participate in important meetings and make an impact with their presence.
-Although the digital age has improved the options for working while travelling, business people are still committing countless hours to travel time and spending nights away from their families.
+Although the digital age has improved the options for working while traveling, business people are still committing countless hours to travel time and spending nights away from their families.

 Now, during times of social distancing, we are embracing new ways of making an impact and collaborating while not being in the same room.
 Many are surprised by how well it can work, even when interacting with people we don’t know well.
 Although video chats, message boards, and phone calls can never fully replace face-to-face interactions, people might now think twice before boarding a plane for a meeting.